Israeli airstrikes kill dozens across Lebanon as Hezbollah confirms a 7th top commander was killed

 Also on Sunday, the Israeli military said dozens of aircraft struck Houthi targets in Yemen in response to a recent attack on Israel.
 The military said it targeted power plants and sea port facilities in the city of Hodeida.

-The Houthis launched a ballistic missile attack on Ben Gurion airport on Saturday when Prime Minister Benjamin Netanyahu was arriving.
-The Houthi media office said the Israelis strikes hit the Hodeida and Rass Issa ports along with two power plants in Hodeida city, which is a stronghold for the Iranian-backed rebels.
+The Houthis launched a ballistic missile attack on Ben Gurion airport on Saturday when Israeli Prime Minister Benjamin Netanyahu was arriving.
+The Houthi media office said the Israeli strikes hit the Hodeida and Rass Issa ports, along with two power plants in Hodeida city, a stronghold for the Iranian-backed rebels.
+Four people were killed and 33 wounded, Houthi-run media reported.

-Following the strikes, fire and plumes of smoke could be seen in the air over the Hodeida.

-The Houthis claimed that they had taken precautionary measures ahead of the strikes, emptying oil storages in the ports, according to Nasruddin Ammer, deputy director of the Houthi media office.
+The Houthis claimed they took precautionary measures ahead of the strikes, emptying oil storages in the ports, according to Nasruddin Ammer, deputy director of the Houthi media office.
 He said in a post on X platform the strikes won’t stop the rebels’ attacks on shipping routes and on Israel.

 U.S. warns Hezbollah will work quickly to rebuild